Trinity River water or watershed scenery in California

 Best flows

 Use the Limekiln Gulch gauge, nearby USGS stations, and the Trinity River Restoration Program current-conditions page together.
-The best fishing windows are usually stable or slowly dropping flows; when rain, snowmelt, or restoration releases push the river around quickly, method changes matter more than trying to force one favorite run.
+The best fishing windows are usually stable or slowly dropping flows.
+When rain, snowmelt, or restoration releases push the river around quickly, method changes matter more than trying to force one favorite run.

-When to skip
+When to leave

 Skip the trip when Klamath-Trinity rules or salmon updates are unclear, when storm color or release changes erase safe edge water, when the public access you planned is already crowded beyond reason, or when you really need a pure trout day instead of a steelhead-style decision tree.